shakebugs/shake-docs/docs/ios/configuration-and-data/auto-attach-files.md

 ```
 </TabItem> </Tabs>

-### Just attach a file
+### Attach a file without the custom filename
-Or, you can initialize _ShakeFile_ only with a local file url (NSURL), and the file name shown on the web Dashboard will be determined automatically from the passed file's URL:
+Lastly, you can initialize _ShakeFile_ only with a local file url (NSURL).
+If you initialize it this way, the filename shown on your Shake dashboard will be determined automatically from the passed file's name.

 <Tabs
 groupId="ios"